 Students will report that instruction emphasizes the unique needs of diverse populations.

-Rate the effectiveness of instruction on providing care for the patient populations based on the following DEI topics on a 5-point Likert scale (1 = poor, 2=fair, 3=good, 4=very good, 5=excellent); program benchmark: 3.5/5
+Rate the effectiveness of instruction on providing care for specific patient populations based on ARC-PA standards on a 5-point Likert scale (1 = poor, 2=fair, 3=good, 4=very good, 5=excellent); program benchmark: 3.5/5